smit2444/portfolio/index.md

       <p class="job-dates">Jan.
 2019 - June 2023</p>
     </div>
     <ul class="item_des">
-      <li>Achieved Top Rated Seller status by completing over 500+ full-stack web development projects using JavaScript, HTML, CSS, PHP, and PostgreSQL, consistently earning 5-star ratings for delivering high-quality results on time</li>
+      <li>Completed over 500 full-stack web development projects, managing the entire development lifecycle from design through production and delivered solutions with high reliability, scalability, and security</li>
-      <li>Redesigned a client's website, resulting in a 70% increase in traffic and a 50% reduction in bounce rate, significantly improving user engagement and client satisfaction</li>
+      <li>Analyzed website traffic data using SQL and advanced analytics to identify optimization opportunities, resulting in a 70% increase in traffic and a 50% reduction in bounce rates</li>
-      <li>Counseled clients on website optimization, user experience enhancements, and SEO strategies, resulting in over 15K+ impressions and $23,000 in sales within 24 hours for one of the projects</li>
+      <li>Provided strategic counsel on website optimization, user experience enhancements, and SEO, leveraging data analysis to drive over 15,000 impressions and $23,000 in sales within 24 hours for a key client</li>
     </ul>
     <ul class="skills">
       <li>PHP</li>